-The economic benefits and return in state revenue generated by VCEDA projects funded with refundable coal tax credits between FY10 and FY18 are also negligible.
-(This is a subset of projects funded by VCEDA during this time.)
-These benefits include VCEDA expenditures mainly on industrial site improvements and, to some extent, educational services between FY10 and FY18.
+The economic benefits and return in state revenue generated by VCEDA are also negligible.
+These benefits include VCEDA expenditures of refundable tax credits mainly on industrial site improvements and, to some extent, educational services between FY10 and FY18.
 For comparison purposes, VCEDA spending is most similar to spending by the Tobacco Commission megasite grant and the Virginia Business Ready Sites Program, which also fund industrial site development and are discussed later in this report.
-The economic benefits per \$1 million spent and returns in state revenue per \$1 spent by VCEDA for these projects are similar to the estimates for both the megasite grant and business ready site development grants, though slightly lower.
+The economic benefits per \$1 million spent and returns in state revenue per \$1 spent by VCEDA are similar to the estimates for both the megasite grant and business ready site development grants, though slightly lower.
 These economic benefits and returns in revenue may increase over time if additional businesses occupy the industrial sites.
-These findings are in contrast with a 2018 study that found that, overall, VCEDA had a substantial impact on the regional economy.
-This study estimated that 291 VCEDA projects between 1988 and 2018 (including those funded through sources other than coal tax refunds) resulted in the creation of 37,000 additional jobs, which represents 75 percent of the current employment in the coalfield region.
+These findings are in contrast with a 2018 study that found that VCEDA had a substantial impact on the regional economy, including the creation of 37,000 additional jobs, which represents 75 percent of the current employment in the coalfield region.
 The VCEDA economic impact study likely overestimates the impacts because the study assumes that all projects receiving funding from VCEDA would not have occurred without VCEDA's assistance.
 Research of incentives nationally suggests that a more realistic assumption is that between 2 percent and 25 percent of projects would not occur without incentives (Bartik 2018).